Hi I’m Shulagh

 Instead I created Salsa Intoxica Dance School to provide a different experience for those who wanted to learn the techniques, musicality, style and culture of the dance in order to fully express themselves on the dance floor.

-My maverick methods are paying off for every dancer who sets foot in the studio, and I’m coaching more dancers than ever before.
+My logical, coaching led approach is paying off for every dancer who sets foot in the studio, and I’m working with more dancers than ever before.

 Dancing To A Different Tune